josecarlosgt/Web-Design-and-Development/README.md

 As mentioned in task 7, the use of semantic tags (task 8) also contributes to [improving SEO](https://resources.bayshoresolutions.com/blog/html5-boosts-seo-strategy/).

+You may also visit the page [How Search organizes information](https://www.google.com/search/howsearchworks/crawling-indexing/) to get a basic understanding of how Google's Search service works.

 ## Task 15: Adding side content
 Use the [aside semantic element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/aside) to enclose the content related to the form: